noirsoldats/eve-sde-converter/README.md

     *   **Logs** all activity to `sde_conversion_log_<TIMESTAMP>.log`.

 ## Manual Installation (macOS / Linux / Custom)

+> In the future this will be updated to have a run script like the windows PowerShell script above.
+Currently runconversion.sh is untested and likely non-functional.

 If you prefer to run things manually or are on a non-Windows platform: